marekStef/decentralised-storage-system/documentation/docs/main-system/auth-service/permissions.md

 }
 ```

+This endpoint, as mentioned before, is utilised by the **Control Centre**.

 ## Getting Unapproved Permissions Requests For Given App *(admin part)*

 For getting a full list of unapproved permissions for a given app, admin can hit this endpoint (it is paginated): **/admin/api/permissions/getUnapprovedPermissionsRequests/:appHolderId** *(GET)*